-A Skin Care Expert Describes Every Stage of a Dark Spot
+A Skin-Care Expert Describes Every Stage of a Dark Spot

 Back to Brand New?

 In most cases, once a dark spot has been treated consistently, it will fade completely.
-The only cause for continued maintenance would be if the cause of your brown spots are hormonal.
+The only cause for continued maintenance would be if the cause of your brown spots is hormonal.

 Here’s a refresher on the skin-care ingredients that play nice to each other while treating hyperpigmentation.